Hannibal046/PlugLM/README.md

-# PlugLM: Language model with Plug-in Knowledge Memory
+# Decouple knowledge from paramters for plug-and-play language modeling

-This reposotory contains the code and data for this paper [PlugLM: Language model with Plug-in Knowledge Memory](https://openreview.net/forum?id=Plr5l7r0jY6).
+This reposotory contains the code and data for this paper [Decouple knowledge from paramters for plug-and-play language modeling](https://openreview.net/forum?id=Plr5l7r0jY6).

 For the first time, we challenge the current implicit knowledge encoding mechanism for PLMs, which have two fundamental drawbacks: